The 10 most expensive MLS transfers of all time

 After a slow start, he found his range in 2022, scoring 18 goals in 29 MLS games.
 In total, the Brazilian netted 27 goals in 73 Cincinnati appearances before joining Udinese in 2023.

-Signed for significant sum from Argentina, big things were expected of Ezequiel Barco at Atlanta United.
+Signed for a significant sum from Argentina, big things were expected of Esequiel Barco at Atlanta United.
 However, he failed to really deliver.

 In 107 appearances, he scored just 19 goals, while assisting 18.
 For the third-most expensive signing in the league's history, it wasn't quite good enough.

-He will join River Plate on a permanent deal in 2024 after a successful loan spell back in his homeland.
+He joined River Plate on a permanent deal in early 2024 after a successful loan spell back in his homeland.

 Yet another Atlanta signing, Gonzalo 'Pity' Martinez also joined from Argentina, like Barco.

 With three Argentina caps to his name, he was clearly a good player, but only lasted 18 months in MLS.
-During that time he scored 11 goals and assisted 14 in 54 appearances, before being sold to Al Nassr, where he is now team-mates with a certain Cristiano Ronaldo.
+During that time he scored 11 goals and assisted 14 in 54 appearances, before being sold to Al-Nassr, joining a certain Cristiano Ronaldo at the club.

 Atlanta did, however, turn a profit on him, selling Martinez for €16m.

-An attacking midfielder or winger, Almada scored 17 goals and provided 20 assists in his first 58 games for Atlanta.
+An attacking midfielder or winger, Almada scored 26 goals and provided 24 assists in 83 games for Atlanta.

 He was also part of Argentina's victorious World Cup squad in 2022, although Almada only featured for six minutes in Qatar as Lionel Messi and Co. went on to lift the trophy.